governify/bluejay-docs/docs/development/bluejay-only-services/tpa-manager.md

 This service emerged to fulfill the need to manage the different courses and their associated projects in a visual way, while also allowing the management of TPA templates and TPAs associated in the infraestructure.

+By default, it can be accessed through https://tpa-manager[BLUEJAY_SERVICES_PREFIX][BLUEJAY_DNS_SUFFIX] (e.g. https://tpa-manager.bluejay.mydomain.org) in case Bluejay is deployed in the cloud or by accessing to http://localhost:5173 if it is deployed locally.

 ## TPA Templates